 On each web browser, you need to change the default home page back from Babylon Search.
 In Internet Explorer go to Tools, Internet Options.
 Then type in the URL you want to be your home page.
 Firefox is similar, but you go to Tools, Options.
 In Chrome you need to go to Settings, On Startup.
 Delete any Babylon pages and type in your own desired home page (how about techadvisor.co.uk?).
 In Opera it's Opera, Settings, General, Home Page.

 Now you need to remove Babylon from being your default search engine.
-This is a little more involved so we've written separate guides:

 Get rid of Babylon: clear your cookies